GM close to reintroducing common stock dividend, CFO says

-“It’s clear to us that investors are anticipating a dividend,” Ammann, who is set to become GM president on Thursday, said on the sidelines of the North American International Auto Show.
+“It’s clear to us that investors are anticipating a dividend,” Dan Ammann, who is set to become GM president on Thursday, said on the sidelines of the North American International Auto Show in Detroit.

 “We’re closer than we have been given all the actions that we have taken, investment grade rating, all of that.
 When we have something to announce we’ll do it.”